 How to Pay for Your Term Life Insurance Policy

-When you apply for a life insurance policy, you’ll be asked to select the “premium mode” you prefer.
+When you apply for a life insurance policy, you’ll be asked to select the “premium payment mode” you prefer.
 How to pay for your term life insurance policy depends on the mode you choose, and you can pick from online payments, automatic payments, or pay-by-check.
-If you’re worried you may forget to pay your term life insurance premiums, we recommended selecting automatic payments as your best way to pay for term life insurance.

 Ready to compare quick life insurance quotes?